Hospitality Resume: Example, Template & Writing Guide for 2026

 To create the best resume for a hospitality position, focus on the accomplishments and skills that pertain to the potential new position.
 If you have skills listed in the job description, put your focus on that.
 When it comes to formatting, it’s easier to keep it simple.
 However, there is one major thing to be aware of.
 A resume objective should be very concise and simple to read.
 Make sure yours is no more than four sentences long.

-Section #3: Professional Work Experience
+Section #3: Professional Work Experience for a Hospitality Resume

-The number of years of experience you have is only the start of why the professional work experience section is so important.
+The number of years of experience you have is only the start of why the resume professional work experience section is so important.
 It gives an idea of how you’ve done with teamwork, what skills you might have learned, and what experiences you have encountered in the hospitality world.
 You got a hiring manager hooked to read this section, and now you can go into much more detail.

 For those with plenty of experience, you can pick and choose which positions to list in the past.
 If you are new to the job industry, you may need to include positions that aren’t in the same industry.
 There’s nothing wrong with that, but you want to word things to show you have the needed skills to do the job well.